Best Database Design Software

 SmartDraw is an online database diagram tool designed for creating database diagrams.
 With SmartDraw, you can automatically generate diagrams by exporting data from an existing database with the Automatic ERD Extension.
 Once the diagram has been generated you can edit your entity relationship diagram by dragging objects to where you want them to go.

-• Compatible with Confluence, Jira, and Trello
+• Integration with Collaboration Tools: Works with Confluence, Jira, and Trello.

 Why do we recommend it?